 It is possible to send in passive results with multiline support.
 To do this we need to change the escape_html_tags=1 to escape_html_tags=0 in the file /opt/monitor/etc/cgi.cfg

 To send a multiline result to op5 Monitor use the <br> tag in the output.
 Example:

-- The performance output for the service check uses semicolon as a separator for separating results with warning and critical threshold , same as the query handler uses to separate it's input values.
-This is not an issue due to that the query handler stops looking at semicolons after the output starts.
+- The performance output for the service check uses semicolon as a separator for separating results with warning and critical threshold, the same as the query handler uses to separate it's input values.
+This is not an issue, as the query handler stops looking at semicolons after the output starts.

-It is also possible to do this for a host check then we replace PROCESS_SERVICE_CHECK_RESULT with PROCESS_HOST_CHECK_RESULT and we do not need to specify a service.
+It is also possible to do this for a host checks by replacing PROCESS_SERVICE_CHECK_RESULT with PROCESS_HOST_CHECK_RESULT (and there is no longer a need to specify a service).